Old Farm Neighborhood

 Click on images below to view larger…

-Unsafe Redwood deck in Colorado Springs
+Unsafe Redwood deck in Colorado Springs that will be replaced with a composite deck

 Harvest 1 – The new homeowners knew that their old redwood deck would need to be replaced as soon as possible.